 While you can’t change your username, most blog platforms do allow you to change how your name is displayed on posts and comments.

-Most teachers don’t allow students to use first and last name online and it is common for them to model this by using display names like Miss W or Mrs. Waters on their class blog.
+Most teachers don’t allow students to use their first and last name online and often model this by using display names like Miss W or Mrs. Waters on their class blog.

 2. Blog URL (Domain)

 During the creation of your blog you have to select a URL (blog address).